lraulin/mypyutils/README.md

 the process.
 Rather than simply a todo app that CAN be used to apply GTD, I'm writing a program to guide you through the process of actually applying GTD.

-I've made several ways to quickly an easily capture any idea into your Inbox.
+I've made several ways to quickly and easily capture any idea into your Inbox.
 Then, when you decide to process your Inbox, it will go through each item, FIFO, and you will be asked to decide what it is/what if anything you will do about it.
 If it's a Next Action, you will be prompted to write a sentence